tests-always-included/wick/formulas/wick-base/README.md

 * $1            - Username to create on the system
 * --daemon      - Optional; flag to indicate reasonable settings should be assigned for a daemon account.
 See the examples.
+* --group=GROUP - Optional; a group or a comma-separated list of groups that the user belongs to.
 * --home=HOME   - Optional; set the home directory for the user.
 * --move-home   - Optional; move a home directory for a user that already exists when this flag is used.
 * --name=NAME   - Optional; full name for the account.